savaslabs/smh-organization-prototype/README.md

 Simply clicking the "Log In" button in the login form on the home page will log the user in as a CBO agent.
 To log out, click the account menu icon in the header, then "Log Out" to be returned to the home page as an unauthorized user.

+### Forms

+Similarly, other forms do not actually require input.
+Clicking a submit button takes the user to the next step of the process or completes the form.

+### Session Storage

+Some variables that keep track of where the user is in the user story are stored in session storage.
+Whether or not the user is "logged in" and whether or not members have had their ID verified are a couple of examples.

+Opening a new tab and visiting the site will allow a user to start from scratch since all session storage items will be reset.